ACC Externally Judged Competitions

 All images used must be ones that you have taken, and all editing must have been carried out by the entrant.

 Entries for print competitions do not need to be printed by yourself but where an outside printer is used the printed image must be a faithful representation of the submitted digital file.
 A digital copy of each printed image must be sent to the Competition Secretary and the file should comply with the requirements for digital competition entries.
-Other than the Jackpot competition, prints must be mounted on the standard 500mm x 400mm (20 x 16 inches) size of masking board.
+Prints must be mounted on the standard 500mm x 400mm (20 x 16 inches) size of mounting board.

 Other than the Dacre Trophy, competition entries shall consist of 3 images, with the highest aggregate being the trophy winner.
 Members can submit up to 3 images for the Dacre Trophy, with the highest single score being awarded the trophy.